 Sydney is obsessed with high tea, and with good reason – we do some seriously good baking in this here city.
+Once you pair them with beautiful harbour views, like at the Mosman Barracks, or cultivated gardens at historic Vaucluse House and throw in a cheeky glass of French Champagne you've got yourself a serious afternoon of leisure.
 Here's our hotlist of venues for tea, scones, petits fours and civilised conversation.

 Not sweet enough?